-Lucius Barker, assistant to the Chancellor, said he had called Ad-dison to applezize for sending the request to Dean Millet since he was not aware that Millet's office did not appropriate funds for student regression of a cound \$50; we've new had one for \$12,300," said Mill organizations.
-"We had the budget thought Millet's office was the a propriate place for student orga-ization funds," said Barker, Barker said he would call BS.
+Lucius Barker, assistant to the Chancellor, said he had called Addison to apply its for sending the request to Dean Millet since he was not aware that Millet's office did not appropriate funds for student organizations.
+"This fund usually grained around \$50; we've new had one for \$12,300," said Millet's office did not appropriate funds for student organizations.
+"We had the had one for \$12,300," said Millet's funds for student organizations." organizations.
+"We had the budget thought Millet's office was the a propriate place for student orgazitation funds," said Barker.

+Barker said he would call BS.

 fund request to the attention the Chancellor.
-"We are anxio to help student organizations a off the ground," said Barker.
+"We are anxio to help student organizations off the ground," said Barker.